04 Dec Testing and Learning and Generational Differences

-Show someone two letters.
+Show someone two different letters.
 One is “designed” with embedded photos and colorful graphics.
-The other is plainer – more like a real typewritten letter.
-Maybe there’s a highlight color – like blue.
+The other is plainer – more like a real typewritten letter, and maybe there’s a highlight color – like blue.
 But in the second letter, the graphic elements only relate to text – bold, italics, type size, indents, and so on.

 My hypothesis is that the plainer letter will generate more responses and raise more money.
 But you should test it for yourself.

 Now let’s talk about the number of pages and the tear-off coupon.
 Sometimes, fundraising letters are created to serve different purposes.
 Renewal letters, for example, are often short and sweet – one page – with a tear-off coupon at the bottom.
 The purpose of the letter is to alert the donor that it’s been a year.